Simbul/uplifting/README.md

 Uplifting is an elevator simulator.

-You can write your own script to control the elevators and move all the dudes to their floor as quick as possible.
+You can write your own script to control the elevators and move all the people to their floor as quick as possible.

 ## Installation